-Table 1 presents summary statistics of the log real oil price and industrial production of the countries in the sample.
-The table shows that the real oil price is negatively skewed and its kurtosis is slightly above the kurtosis of a normal.
-The Jarque-Bera statistics rejects the normality of the oil price at conventional levels.
+normality of the oil price at conventional levels.
 This negative skewness is unexpected as most commodities including oil are exposed to supply shocks and thus, they are more prone to be positively skewed.
-However, during the period of our sample, oil suffers sharp declines during three times: in 2008, in 2014 and in 2016.
-It is possible that these sharp declines in the oil price have caused the time series of oil to be negatively skewed.
+However, during the period of our sample, oil suffers sharp declines during three times: in 2008, in 2014 and in 2016.27 It is possible that these sharp declines in the oil price have caused the time series of oil to be negatively skewed.

-The industrial production does not have a consistent pattern across countries.
-It is positively skewed in Egypt, Tunisia and Saudi Arabia, but negatively skewed in the UAE and Kuwait.
-There is some excess kurtosis in the industrial production time series, but the null of normally distributed industrial output is not rejected in Egypt, Saudi Arabia and Kuwait.
+Industrial production does not have a consistent pattern across countries.
+It is positively skewed in Egypt, Tunisia, and Saudi Arabia, but negatively skewed in the UAE and Kuwait.
+There is some excess kurtosis in the industrial production time series, but the null of normally distributed industrial output is not rejected in Egypt, Saudi Arabia, and Kuwait.
 Note also that the volatility of oil is almost three folds the volatility of industrial output.
 The lower volatility and the normality of the industrial output indicate that its time series is more well behaved and that it is easier to model and analyze than the price of oil.

 Before making any inference using regressions, we first check the stationarity of our variables.
 Table 2 displays the Augmented Dicky Fuller Test of unit roots in the levels, the first differences and the second differences of the real oil price and the real industrial output time series.
-In the specification used to infer stationarity we include a constant, a time trend and we account for potential dynamics and autocorrelation in the real oil and output for up to 11 lag months.
+In the specification used to infer stationarity, we include a constant, a time trend and we account for potential dynamics and autocorrelation in the real oil and output for up to 11 lag months.
 As can be seen in the table, the null hypothesis of a unit root in the level of the real oil price is not rejected for all countries.
-However, the first differences of the oil price seem to be covariance stationary as the null of unit root is strongly rejected at the 1% level.
-The table also shows that the industrial output levels contains unit roots with
+However, the first differences of the oil price seem to be covariance stationery as the null of a unit root is strongly rejected at the 1% level.
+The table also shows that the industrial output levels contain unit roots with the exception of the Tunisian industrial output.
+Surprisingly, the first differences of the Kuwaiti and Saudi industrial output are covariance non-stationary, but the second differences are found to be stationary.